 It is also possible for students to book one-on-one tutorial sessions with a tutor.
 An additional cost is levied for such sessions.

-Yes, you will have access to a library of articles and additional books and resource materials on the Online Learning Portal and the MontessoriSA app.
+Yes, you will have access to a library of articles and additional books and resource materials on the Online Learning Portal.

 Each module also comes with a recommended reading list and the relevant articles are provided on the Online Learning Portal.